Newcastle-under-Lyme Canal: History

 With no through traffic, the canal was a financial failure.
 It had been built using £7,000 from the share issue, and £3,518 had been borrowed.
 Income was around £300 per year from tolls and rents, while the lime kilns brought in another £63.
 This was insufficient to pay the interest on the loans, and they had run up a further debt of £1,582 in unpaid interest.
 Debts were reduced to about £2,000 in 1815, when they issued a further 64 shares, valued at £50, in exchange for £40 of debt.
 They were then able to keep up with the interest payments, pay the wages of the clerk and the treasurer, which amounted to £15 15s (£15.75) and were left with a small surplus.
 In November 1840, they paid the first dividend to shareholders of just £1 per share.

-The canal was leased to the North Staffordshire Railway in 1863, who took over the £2,000 of debt, and paid a rent of £536 10s (£536.50) per year.
+The canal was leased to the North Staffordshire Railway in 1863, confirmed by the Newcastle-under-Lyme Canal (Lease) Act 1864 (27 & 28 Vict. c. cxviii), who took over the £2,000 of debt, and paid a rent of £536 10s (£536.50) per year.
 As this was over 5 percent of the share capital, the shareholders benefitted very well from the agreement.
 They had previously only received dividends on five occasions.
 By this time the railway company also owned the Trent and Mersey Canal on which the Newcastle Canal very much depended.
 The railway company did not close down the Newcastle Canal and it continued in commercial use, being worked as if it was part of the Trent and Mersey Canal.

-The northernmost part of the canal from Newcastle Basin to Trent Vale Bridge was closed in 1921, using powers which the North Staffordshire Railway had obtained in 1913.
+The northernmost part of the canal from Newcastle Basin to Trent Vale Bridge was closed in 1921, using powers obtained in the North Staffordshire Railway Act 1921 (11 & 12 Geo.
+5. c. cxvii).
 The remaining part of the canal was closed in 1935, as it had not been used by boats for some years.
 Closure was authorised by the Stoke-on-Trent Corporation Act 1935 (25 & 26 Geo.
 5. c. cxi).
 The railway company gave the land to Stoke-on-Trent Corporation, who used some of it to enable roads to be widened.
 Little evidence of the canal now remains.